Planting trees is a simple yet powerful way to not only beautify our neighborhoods but also to retain water underground.

 Where Can You Buy Trees in Zambia?

-There are several indigenous tree nurseries in Zambia as well as other growers who specialise in different more exotic or fruit trees.
+There are several plant nurseries around Lusaka, who sell a range of plants and some who specialise in different more exotic or fruit trees.

 Bonako Zambia - has a selection of trees beneficial to agricultural croplands

-Department of Forestry Nursery- 9 Elm Rd, Lusaka
+Department of Forestry Nursery- located along Elm Rd in Lusaka

 Havillah Gardens - specialise in fruit trees